vladlearns/vladlearns/README.md

 - 💼 QA at [Varteq](https://varteq.com/);
 - 🌱 Learning Typescript;
 - 👨‍💻 Really in to QA practices and Security;
-- ⚡ Fun fact: I like swimming, generative sound design and computer graphics.
+- ⚡ Fun fact: I like generative sound design and computer graphics.

 ### Languages and Tools